scipy-lectures/scientific-python-lectures/advanced/interfacing_with_c/interfacing_with_c.rst

 **Disadvantages**

 * Must be compiled
-* Requires ad additional library
+* Requires an additional library

 Example
 -------